 Your readers will hippety-hop through your content, with a smile on their face.

-PS For fans: More examples of the power of three
+Extra examples of the rule of three

 From Raymond Chandler’s The Big Sleep: